BinL233/my-projects/README.md

     - Configuration: Json

 2. Features
-    - All objects built by Shape protocal.
+    - All objects built by Shape protocol.
 Objects constructed by this method do not have pixel problems because they are vector graphics.
-    - Build 14*14 Grid, 12 Pieces with differnt shapes.
+    - Build 14*14 Grid, 12 Pieces with different shapes.
     - Gesture functions on Pieces:
         - Drag Gesture: Allows the user to place the Piece into the corresponding grid.
         - Tap Gesture: Allows the user to rotate the Piece 90 degrees.
-        - Long Tap Gesture: Allows the user to filp the Piece.
+        - Long Tap Gesture: Allows the user to flip the Piece.
     - Reset: Returns all the pieces to their original positions.
-    - Solve: Solve the current puzzle, which means put all pieces into the correct grid with correct direction automatically.
+    - Solve: Solve the current puzzle, which means putting all pieces into the correct grid with the correct direction automatically.
     - Decode Json to get persistence.

 ### [Pokedex](https://github.com/BinL233/pokedex)

-A Pokémon info graphic for iOS.
+A Pokémon infographic for iOS.
 The project follows the MVVM structure.

 To see the repository, please check [this link](https://github.com/BinL233/pokedex)